mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step13.md

 `kubectl scale deploy/nginx-deployment --replicas=5`{{execute}}

-Verify whether deployment has been scaled:
+Verify whether pods has been scaled:
 `kubectl get pods`{{execute}}

 You can pass the `-w` flag to watch  the scaling live.

-Let 's scale it back to 1 replica and move on to the next step:
+Let's now scale the deployment back to 1 replica:

 `kubectl scale deploy/nginx-deployment --replicas=1`{{execute}}

-Verify whether the application has been scaled down:
+Verify whether the pods has been scaled down to 1 replicas:

 `kubectl get pods`{{execute}}